feldenthorne/altrino-due/README.md

 This is the source code for an alternative build environment for the Arduino Due.
-The project stemmed from a the need for a more robust development environment for the Arduino Due than could be (easily) managed within the confines of the Arduino IDE and it's weird "throw everything in a base folder to compile" approach.
+The project stemmed from a the need for a more robust development environment for the Arduino Due than could be (easily) managed within the confines of the Arduino IDE and its weird "throw everything in a base folder to compile" approach.

 To put a few details to this setup, it: